yeungon/gossr/README.md

 Please check out the references and my notes on discussions and lessons learned while creating the GoSSR template.
 I’ve kept the Standard Go Project Layout in mind but also made some modifications where I found improvements necessary.

-In GoSSR, you’ll notice I use a “consumer interface” approach (inspired by domain-driven design principles), along with SQLC for database interactions—which is one of my personal favorites and a core reason why the template is structured this way.
+In GoSSR, you’ll notice I use a “consumer interface” approach (which you might somehow find it is not a convention in other languages), along with SQLC for database interactions—which is one of my personal favorites and a core reason why the template is structured this way.
 It is not perfect but I think it works for me.

 Rather than that, tabler (a free dashboard html template) is being used in this Golang template.

 ### Project Structure

 ### Features
 - Clean Architecture with Domain-Driven Design
 - Server-side rendering
 - PostgreSQL with **SQLC** for type-safe queries
 - Modular design with independent business domains
 - **Chi** router for HTTP routing
 - Database migrations support

 ### Prerequisites
 - Go **1.24+**
 - PostgreSQL
 - `golang-migrate`
 - `sqlc`
 - `go-chi`

 ### Configuration
 Configuration is managed through `config.go` with environment variables.
 Please see .env_example for more details:

 - `HTTP_ADDR`: Server address (default: `:8080`)
 - `DB_URL`: PostgreSQL connection string

 ### Getting Started

 1. Clone the repository
 2. Copy `.env_example` → `.env` and configure
 3. Initialize the database:
    ```bash
    make up
    ```
 4. Start the development server:
    ```bash
    make dev
    ```